 Our next stop was Kanyon Mall in the swank Levent neighbourhood, more for its architecture than the shopping.

 More walking, a shower & snooze later we were ready for dinner at Antiochia nearby.
-We loved the Durum (Lavash bread rubbed with red pepper and spices), the mezze, the ubiquitous kebabs and the almost Parisian Café atmosphere.
-Even the aubergine dessert (!!) was weirdly wonderful!
+We loved the durum (Lavash bread rubbed with red pepper and spices), the mezze, the ubiquitous kebabs and the almost Parisian Café atmosphere.
+Even the aubergine dessert (!) was weirdly wonderful!

 You cannot come to Istanbul and not cruise the Bhosphorus.
 So off we went sampling yoghurt at Kanlica and later disembarking at Sariyer.
-Then a taxi ride to Ortakoy and we just had to stop for Kumpir, (an Istanbul take on the baked potato) from a stall on the square.
+Then a taxi ride to Ortakoy and we just had to stop for kumpir, (an Istanbul take on the baked potato) from a stall on the square.

-We strolled around Taxsim in the evening and had our fortunes read at Melekler Kahvesi (Coffee House).
+We strolled around Taxsim in the evening and had our fortunes read at Melekler Kahvesi (coffee house).
 Great fun!
-Worth drinking the thick black ‘mud’ that is Turkish coffee for!
+Worth drinking the thick black ‘mud’ that is Turkish coffee for.

-The concert at the Galata tower that night was very atmospheric and we dined at a fish restaurant called Furreya within sight of the Viennese Tower!
-Fresh salads, fantastic grilled Sea bass and butter fried prawns.
+The concert at the Galata tower that night was very atmospheric and we dined at a fish restaurant called Furreya within sight of the Viennese Tower.
+We had fresh salads, fantastic grilled Sea bass and butter fried prawns.
 A good change from all the kebabs of the past few days.

 Next we browsed around the “tony” boutiques in Nisantasi.
-Finally, a leisurely lunch at ‘Sofyali 9’ of memorable mezze and hot fluffy Pita breads was a fitting finale to our fantastic culinary journey.
+Finally, a leisurely lunch at ‘Sofyali 9’ of memorable mezze and hot fluffy Pita breads was a fitting finale to a fantastic culinary journey.

-Note: This is my first post without any images of my own (apart from the header), since I hardly ever took photos of food during my pre blog days.
-Shall post another entry soon, with the few that I do have.
+PS: This is a rare TUTW post without any images of my own (apart from the header).
+I hardly ever took photos of food during my pre-blog days.